 - (i) Any person who has received more than one telephone solicitation within any 12 month period by or on behalf of the same person or entity in violation of subsection (c) or (g) of this Code section may either bring an action to enjoin such violation; bring an action to recover for actual monetary loss from such knowing violation or to receive up to $2,000.00 in damages for each such knowing violation, whichever is greater; or bring both such actions.

 - (j) It shall be a defense in any action or proceeding brought under subsection (h) or (i) of this Code section that the defendant has established and implemented, with due care, reasonable practices and procedures to effectively prevent telephone solicitations in violation of this Code section.

 - (k) No action or proceeding may be brought under subsection (h) or (i) of this Code section:

 - (1) More than two years after the person bringing the action knew or should have known of the occurrence of the alleged violation; or

 - (2) More than two years after the termination of any proceeding or action by the State of Georgia, whichever is later.

-- (l) A court of this state may exercise personal jurisdiction over any nonresident or his or her executor or administrator as to an action or proceeding authorized by this Code section in accordance with the provisions of Code Section 9-10-91.
+- (l) A court of this state may exercise personal jurisdiction over any nonresident or his or her executor or Attorney General as to an action or proceeding authorized by this Code section in accordance with the provisions of Code Section 9-10-91.

 - (m) The remedies, duties, prohibitions, and penalties of this Code section are not exclusive and are in addition to all other causes of action, remedies, and penalties provided by law.